informalsystems/tendermint-rs/docs/spec/tendermint-fork-cases/README.md

  A TLA+ specification of a simplified Tendermint consensus, tuned for fork accountability.
 The simplifications are as follows:

- - the procotol runs for one height, that is, one-shot consensus
+ - the protocol runs for one height, that is, one-shot consensus

  - this specification focuses on safety, so timeouts are modelled with with non-determinism